-The Working Group will meet regularly to review development proposals and to issue joint recommendations to both the CRA and the Planning Board.
-The Working Group's review will be guided by the Objectives outlined in Section 102, the Design Principles and Development Guidelines outlined in Sections 501 and 502, as well as by applicable design guidelines in the Zoning Ordinance.
-The CRA Board and the Planning Board shall hold regular joint meetings to consider and act upon Working Group joint recommendations.
+The review of subsequent building designs will be guided by the Objectives outlined in Section 102, the Design Principles and Development Guidelines outlined in Sections 501 and 502, as well as by applicable design guidelines in the Zoning Ordinance.
+The CRA Board and the Planning Board shall hold joint meetings to consider the Concept Plan and as necessary to review subsequent building designs.
 [10]